-- OECD Guidelines for the Testing of Chemicals (TGs) are periodically reviewed in the light of scientific progress, changing assessment practices and animal welfare considerations.
-The original Test Guideline 453 was adopted in 1981.
-Development of an updated TG 453 was considered necessary, in order to reflect recent developments in the field of animal welfare and regulatory requirements (1) (2) (3) (4) (5).
-The updating of TG 453 has been carried out in parallel with revisions of the Test Guidelines 451, Carcinogenicity Studies and 452, Chronic Toxicity Studies, with the objective of obtaining additional information from the animals used in the study and providing further detail on dose selection.
+- 1. OECD Guidelines for the Testing of Chemicals (TGs) are periodically reviewed in the light of scientific progress, changing assessment practices and animal welfare considerations.
+The original Test Guideline 451 on Carcinogenicity Studies was adopted in 1981.
+Development of a revised TG 451 was considered necessary, in order to reflect recent developments in the field of animal welfare and regulatory requirements (1) (2) (3) (4) (5).
+The updating of TG 451 has been carried out in parallel with revisions of the Test Guidelines 452, Chronic Toxicity Studies, and 453, Combined Chronic Toxicity/Carcinogenicity Studies, and with the objective of obtaining additional information from the animals used in the study and providing further detail on dose selection.
 This Test Guideline is designed to be used in the testing of a broad range of chemicals, including pesticides and industrial chemicals.
 It should be noted however that some details and requirements may differ for pharmaceuticals (see International Conference on Harmonisation (ICH) Guidance S1B on Testing for Carcinogenicity of Pharmaceuticals). - 2.
-The majority of chronic toxicity and carcinogenicity studies are carried out in rodent species and this Test Guideline is intended therefore to apply primarily to studies carried out in these species.
-Should such studies be required in non-rodent species, the principles and procedures outlined may also be applied, with appropriate modifications, together with those outlined in OECD TG 409, Repeated Dose 90-day Oral Toxicity Study in Non-Rodents (6), as outlined in the OECD Guidance Document No. 116 on the Design and Conduct of Chronic Toxicity and Carcinogenicity Studies (7). - 3.
-The three main routes of administration used in chronic toxicity/carcinogenicity studies are oral, dermal and inhalation.
-The choice of the route of administration depends on the physical and chemical characteristics of the test substance and the predominant route of exposure of humans.
+The majority of carcinogenicity studies are carried out in rodent species, and this Test Guideline is intended therefore to apply primarily to studies carried out in these species.
+Should such studies be required in non-rodent species, the principles and procedures outlined in this Guideline together with those outlined in OECD TG 409, Repeated Dose 90-day Oral Toxicity Study in Non-Rodents (6) should be applied, with appropriate modifications.
+Further guidance is available in the OECD Guidance Document No. 116 on the Design and Conduct of Chronic Toxicity and Carcinogenicity Studies (7). - 3.
+The three main routes of administration used in carcinogenicity studies are oral, dermal and inhalation.
+The choice of the route of administration depends on the physical and chemical characteristics of the test chemical and the predominant route of exposure of humans.
 Additional information on choice of route of exposure is provided in Guidance Document No. 116 (7). - 4.
-This Guideline focuses on exposure via the oral route, the route most commonly used in chronic toxicity and carcinogenicity studies.
-While long-term studies involving exposure via the dermal or inhalation routes may also be necessary for human health risk assessment and/or may be required under certain regulatory regimes, both routes of exposure involve considerable technical complexity.
-Such studies will need to be designed on a case-by-case basis, although the Guideline outlined here for the assessment and evaluation of chronic toxicity and carcinogenicity by oral administration could form the basis of a protocol for inhalation and/or dermal studies, with respect to recommendations for treatment periods, clinical and pathology parameters, etc. OECD Guidance is available on the administration of test substances by the inhalation (7) (8) and dermal routes (7).
-TG 412 (9) and TG 413 (10), together with the associated OECD Guidance Document on acute inhalation testing (8), should be specifically consulted in the design of longer term studies involving exposure via the inhalation route.
-TG 410 (11) should be consulted in the case of testing carried out by the dermal route. - 5.
-The combined chronic toxicity/carcinogenicity study provides information on the possible health hazards likely to arise from repeated exposure for a period lasting up to the entire lifespan of the species used.
-The study will provide information on the toxic effects of the substance, including
+This Guideline focuses on exposure via the oral route, the route most commonly used in carcinogenicity studies.
+While carcinogenicity studies involving exposure via the dermal or inhalation routes may also be necessary for human health risk assessment and/or may be required under certain regulatory regimes, both routes of exposure involve considerable technical complexity.
+Such studies will need to be designed on a case-by-case basis, although the Guideline outlined here for the assessment and